February 28, 2023

 If you’ve submitted your FAFSA and realize something was wrong or has recently changed, it’s not too late.

-Luckily, you can make corrections to your FAFSA to ensure you get the most assistance possible.
+You can make corrections to your FAFSA to ensure you get the most assistance possible.

 Below, we’ll look at how to tackle common FAFSA corrections, along with other information you should know to make sure you get the support you need.